Glossary

 Reading Forest

-A web app for managing your reading records.
+A web app for managing your records.
 Track the dates you read, page numbers, and impressions to visualize your reading progress.
 Works on both computers and smartphones, and can save data to Google Drive.
 Available in free and paid plans, with more features in the paid plans.

 Example: With Reading Forest, you can easily record "when, what, and how far" you read.